tantsandras/mm/content/podcastEpisodesFolder/the-umbrella-assassination.md

 * [BBC News](https://www.bbc.co.uk/news/av/magazine-37376130)
 * [](https://aboutforensics.co.uk/georgi-markov/)[Molecules of Murder: Criminal Molecules and Classic Cases](https://aboutforensics.co.uk/georgi-markov/), by J. Emsley
-* The Guardian, [article](https://www.theguardian.com/world/from-the-archive-blog/2020/sep/09/georgi-markov-killed-poisoned-umbrella-london-1978) from 1978 by David Pallister.
-This is also where we found the photo of the umbrella exhibit from the International Spy Museum.
-Photograph by Saul Loeb/AFP/Getty Images
+* The Guardian, [article](https://www.theguardian.com/world/from-the-archive-blog/2020/sep/09/georgi-markov-killed-poisoned-umbrella-london-1978) from 1978 by David Pallister
 * [The View East](https://thevieweast.wordpress.com/tag/vladimir-kostov/), by Dr Kelly Hignett.
 The photo of the metal pellet can be found here.
 * [The History Herald](https://thehistoryherald.com/articles/european-history/cold-war-history/finding-francesco-gullino-aka-agent-piccadilly/), by Richard H Cummings
 * The photo of Georgi Markov can be found [here](https://www.theguardian.com/world/2018/mar/06/poisoned-umbrellas-and-polonium-russian-linked-uk-deaths), in The Guardian